spewil/spewil.github.io/writing/posts/2016-11-30/post.md

 ---

+Albert Einstein said
->Albert Einstein said, “If the moon, in the act of completing its eternal way around the earth, were gifted with self-consciousness, it would be fully convinced that it was traveling its way of its own accord...
+>“If the moon, in the act of completing its eternal way around the earth, were gifted with self-consciousness, it would be fully convinced that it was traveling its way of its own accord...
 So would a Being, endowed with higher insight and more perfect intelligence, watching man and his doings, smile about man’s illusion that he was acting according to his own free will”

+Thomas Huxley stated,
->Thomas Huxley stated, “The feeling we call volition is not the cause of the voluntary act, but simply the symbol in consciousness of the stage of the brain which is the immediate cause of the act.
+>“The feeling we call volition is not the cause of the voluntary act, but simply the symbol in consciousness of the stage of the brain which is the immediate cause of the act.
 Like the steam whistle which signals but doesn’t cause the starting of the locomotive”

 those who hold so strongly onto religion and spirit have not seen the benevolence of the hammer. look only to the freedom imparted by its destructive effect: your shackles of choice are broken-- your spirit becomes your world.